hashicorp/vault/website/source/guides/configuration/policies.html.md

 referred as **_ACL Policies_**.
 [Sentinel](https://www.hashicorp.com/sentinel) is
 another framework for policy which is available in [Vault Enterprise](/docs/enterprise/index.html).
-Since Sentinel is an enterprise-only feature, this guide focuses on writing ACL policies.
+Since Sentinel is an enterprise-only feature, this guide focuses on writing ACL policies as a foundation.

 **NOTE:** HCL is JSON compatible; therefore, JSON can be used as completely valid input.